 What if I told you, that if you invested that same $72.55 each month, over 35 years, you will have potentially saved $170,000 by age 65?

 This also underscores the point about short-term disability insurance.
 You really don’t need it.
-You need to have 3 months of household expenses covered through an adequate emergency savings fund.
+You need to have 3 months of household expenses covered through adequate emergency savings.

 Common Disability Insurance Elimination Periods

 Here are some common disability insurance elimination periods you will see with short-term disability insurance and long-term disability insurance.

 As we said, we believe short-term disability insurance isn’t worth the money.
 But, we address its elimination periods here should you decide to purchase a plan yourself or through your employer, if available.

 The main differences between short-term and long-term disability insurance are many, including the waiting period.

 Here are the most common short-term disability insurance elimination periods: